augustss/verse-semantics/Book/docs/05_control.md

     Total
 ```

-Verse's `for` expression is particularly powerful when combined with failure contexts, as it can naturally filter elements:
+Verse's `for` expressions are particularly powerful when they leverage failure contexts, as they can naturally filter:

 <!--verse
 player:=struct{ Name:string }